Implementing contact angle boundary conditions for second-order Phase-Field models of wall-bounded multiphase flows: Results

-Then, the effect of gravity is included, and the domain is changed to $[-0.6,0.6]\times[0,0.24]$ without changing the grid size.
+where $R_d$, $H_d$, and $L_d$ are the final radius, height, and spreading length of the drop, respectively, and $\theta$ is the contact angle.
 Based on the asymptotic analysis for gravity-dominant cases \citep{deGennesetal2003}, the final height of the drop becomes

+where $\rho_d$ is the density of the drop, $\sigma_{ds}$ is the surface tension between the drop and the surrounding phase, and $\mathbf{g}$ is the gravity pointing downward.

+In the computation, we use $\rho_2$ (the air density), $L_\mathrm{ref}=5R_0=40\mathrm{mm}$, and $a_\mathrm{ref}=1\mathrm{m/s^2}$ as the density, length, and acceleration scales, respectively, to non-dimensionalize the governing equations.
+The length scale is chosen such that $\max(L_d)/L_\mathrm{ref} \sim O(1)$, where $\max(L_d)$ denotes the maximum final spreading length of the drop in all the considered cases.
+The acceleration scale is chosen for convenience when we investigate the effect of the gravity, as the dimensionless gravity will have the same value as the dimensional one.
+After the non-dimensionalization, the computational domain is $[-0.5,0.5]\times[0,0.3]$, and the drop is initially on the middle of the bottom wall.
+The lateral boundaries are periodic while they are no-slip walls at the top and bottom.
+Different contact angles are assigned at the bottom wall.
+We use $150\times 45$ grid cells and time step $\Delta t=1 \times 10^{-4}$ to discretize the space and time, respectively.
+All the results in this section are presented in their dimensionless forms.